-* Wanxiang gets Beijing backing to acquire U.S. battery maker
+* Wanxiang gets Beijing backing to acquire U.S. battery

 * A123 takeover hinges on U.S. government approval

 SHANGHAI Nov 30 China's government has approved